Menu

 Maths Optional Tasks

-Below are further, more structured, optional tasks.
+Below are optional tasks.
 These tasks focus on what we have worked on in class during the previous week.
-For example, Week 1 will begin on Monday 10th November and will reflect the learning taught during the week beginning 3rd November.

 Each week is divided into three short sections: Fluency, Problem Solving, and Reasoning, followed by a Challenge task to stretch your thinking.
 Try to complete each section carefully and show your working where possible.